 ‘Accumulated impairment and accumulated negative changes in fair value due to credit risk on non-performing exposures’, as determined in paragraphs 69 to 71, in this Part shall be reported for non-performing exposures only.
 ‘Provisions on non-performing off-balance sheet exposures’ shall include provisions in accordance with paragraphs 11, 106 and 111 of this Part for exposures which are non-performing, as determined in accordance with paragraphs 213 to 239of this Part.

-Related parties: expenses and income generated by transactions with (31.2)

-‘Gains or losses on derecognition of other than financial assets’ shall include all the gains and losses on derecognition of non-financial assets generated by transactions with related parties.
-This item shall include the gains and losses on derecognition of non-financial assets, which have been generated by transactions with related parties and that are part of any of the following line items of the ‘Statement of profit or loss’:

-‘Gains or losses on derecognition of investments in subsidiaries, joint ventures and associates’, where reporting under national GAAP based on BAD;

-‘Gains or losses on derecognition of non-financial assets’;

-‘Profit or loss from non-current assets and disposal groups classified as held for sale not qualifying as discontinued operations’;

-‘Profit or loss after tax from discontinued operations’.

-‘Impairment or (-) reversal of impairment on non-performing exposures’ shall include impairment losses as defined in paragraphs 51 to 53 of this Part for exposures which are non-performing in accordance with paragraphs 213 to 239 of this Part.
-‘Provisions or (-) reversal of provisions on non-performing exposures’ shall include provisions as defined in paragraph 50 of this Part for off-balance sheet exposures which are non-performing as referred in paragraphs 213 to 239 of this Part.
+‘

 Group structure (40)

 Institutions shall provide, as of the reporting date, detailed information on subsidiaries, joint ventures and associates fully or proportionally consolidated within the scope of accounting consolidation as well as entities reported as ‘Investments in subsidiaries, joint ventures and associates’ in accordance with paragraph 4 of this Part, including those entities in which investments are held for sale under IFRS 5.
-All entities shall be reported, regardless of the activity they perform.
+All entities shall be reported, regardless of the activity they perform and regardless of the accounting portfolio in which the participation is included in the accounting scope of consolidation..
+The reporting agent and branches shall not be included

-Equity instruments that do not meet the criteria to be classified as investments in subsidiaries, joint ventures and associates and in own shares of the reporting institution owned by it (‘Treasury shares’) shall be excluded from this template.
+Equity instruments that do not meet the criteria to be classified as investments in subsidiaries, joint ventures and associates as defined in paragraph 294, and in own shares of the reporting institution owned by it (‘Treasury shares’) shall be excluded from this template.

 Group structure: ‘entity-by-entity’ (40.1)